China warns Hong Kong protesters: 'Those who play with fire will perish by it'

 READ: Pro-democracy protesters cause transport chaos in Hong Kong

-Yang called on Hong Kong citizens to stand up to protect their "beautiful homeland" as well as say "no" to ignorance and bullying.
+Yang called on Hong Kongers to stand up to protect their "beautiful homeland" as well as say "no" to ignorance and bullying.

-He reiterated that the first order of business was to end violence and restore order in the city.
+He added that the first order of business was to end violence and restore order in the city.

-Yang also said the government still "firmly supports" both the Hong Kong police force - who have faced criticism in the city for their handling of the protests - and Carrie Lam, the city's pro-Beijing leader, who has faced calls to resign from protesters.
+Yang also reiterated that the government still "firmly supports" both the Hong Kong police force - who have faced criticism in the city for their handling of the protests - and Carrie Lam, the city's pro-Beijing leader, who has faced calls to resign from protesters.